PaskLab/adastry-ui/docs/docs/export/intro.md

 ## Export Options

-There is two main option to choose from, and some sub-options to filter and format the data to fit your needs.
+There are two main options to choose from, and some sub-options to filter and format the data to fit your needs.

 ### "Account" VS "Bulk" export

 You can export each account individually by accessing the **"Export Data"** tab under **"Dashboard > View Account > Export Data Tab"**.

-But if you would like to consider many accounts as a single accounts for the sake of simplicity, you can choose the **Bulk Export** option available directly on the dashboard.
+But if you would like to consider many accounts as a single account for the sake of simplicity, you can choose the **Bulk Export** option available directly on the dashboard.

 :::tip